SakuraJinkyu/Coding-Projects/README.md

-This was my first full-fledged project for school using HTML, CSS, and JavaScript.
+I've attached all the school projects I have worked on, including codes using HTML, CSS, JavaScript, and Angular.